 The Down East Partnership for Children serves elementary school children and families in Edgecombe and Nash counties by providing nutrition education classes at Housing Authority sites, nutrition education and healthy food tastings to a local parent support group for children with special needs and to targeted NC Pre-K sites.
 DEPC also offers the Faithful Families Curriculum to local churches, gardening and nutrition education support at targeted elementary schools, physical activity technical assistance through the SPARK curriculum at summer food service program sites and sponsors nutrition-focused events.
 More information about their programs can be found online or by contacting Sydney Land at 252-985-4300.

 Durham County Health Department

-DINE, Durham’s Innovative Nutrition Education, serves the citizens of Durham County with nutrition education, promotion of policy, systems, and environmental (PSE) changes, and support for access to healthy foods.
-DINE reaches most of Durham’s SNAP-eligible community members through child care center, elementary and middle school programming and PSE change, adult nutrition education and grocery store tours and promotion of PSE change and healthy food access in places including farmers’ markets and food pantries.
+DINE, Durham’s Innovative Nutrition Education, serves the residents of Durham County with nutrition education, promotion of policy, systems, and environmental (PSE) changes, and support for access to healthy foods.
+DINE provides nutrition education at child care programs, elementary and middle schools, farmers' markets and food pantries.
 For more information contact Morgan Medders, Community Nutrition Program Manager, at 919-560-7789.

 East Carolina University